Keto Diet Plan and Advice for Beginners

 Training will not only help you keep the pounds off but will also assist you in maintaining the desired physique by building lean muscles.
 But what happens to your body when you combine the keto diet with strength training?

-The keto flu is not the actual flu but does have similar symptoms, hence the name.
+Keto flu is not the actual flu but does have similar symptoms, hence the name.
 You will experience it at the beginning of your keto journey when your body starts to adjust to the internal changes.
+A range of emotions will hit you during the time, causing you to experience fatigue, nausea, headache, or body aches, sometimes at the same time.
+The flu generally lasts for up to a week but can, in some rare cases, continue for a month.

 And while you’re bound to feel it, the intensity level will vary.
 As your body goes into a state of shock, you will experience a range of emotions, including fatigue, nausea, headache, or body aches, sometimes at the same time.
 Unfortunately, the unpleasant feeling will return when you first start working out on keto.